zodfig/zodfig/README.md

 ## What does it do?

 ZodFig scans the current working directory and all child directories for any `zodfig.ts` file.
 For each file it finds, it runs the default async function exported from that file if present.
-The function is expected to return a `ZodFig<T>` instance where `T` is a ZodObject which maps from relative filepath string to config for that file, and the returned schema is used by your IDE and the `zodfig` CLI to validate that the config actually mateches the type `T`.
+The function is expected to return a `ZodFig<T>` instance where `T` is a ZodObject which maps from relative filepath string to config for that file, and the returned schema is used by your IDE and the `zodfig` CLI to validate that the config actually matches the type `T`.

 ```
 Usage: zodfig [options] [command]